synthetic-borealis/Unreal-FP-Controller/README.md

 The files in this repository are provided "as-is", without warranty of any kind.

 ## Code License
-The code in this repository is intended for use in personal projects or for learning purposes.
-Do ***not*** use it for commercial purposes.
+The code in this repository is intended for use only in personal projects or for learning purposes.